 Insulation & Ventilation

 Insulation helps keep your building cooler in the summer and warmer in the winter.
 Combined with a good sealing effort it can also reduce persistent moisture-related problems such as floor squeaks, drywall cracks, and condensation damage.
-Cooling a South Florida building consumes 35%-50% of energy costs.
+Cooling a Florida building consumes 35%-50% of energy costs.
 With the correct insulation R-value in your attic, you could save as much as 20% on your energy costs (typically around $320.00 per year).

 There are three areas your building needs insulation in order to prevent hot spots, save on energy costs, and extend the life of your roof.

 We know the cost of cooling or heating your home can be a major source of worry.
 Some buildings may have inefficient insulation, resulting in higher utility costs and uneven temperatures throughout the building.
 Eliminating those hot spots and higher costs could be as simple as having reflective insulation installed in your attic and to your roof when your roof is replaced.

 - Block up to 95% of radiant heat from the sun

 - Save on energy costs by eliminating heat loss and gain through your roof